jonathanlin0/Instagram-Bot/README.txt

 Contact: https://lnky.in/glasstea

 When you open up the program, the program will say "not responding", but that's ok: the program is loading everything.
-The loading process may take up to a minute.
+The loading process may take up to to minutes.
 You will find the generated hashtags at the bottom of this file.
+When you press the pause button, click a task to begin again.

 Needed if you want to run the raw .py file: